DominicKlukas/Deflectometry/README.md

 ## Features

-- Generate the patterns for screen projection required by the algorithm
+- Includes a script to generate the images for screen projection required by the algorithm
-- A tool to enable you to calibrate the projection screen brightness for optimal camera sensor response
+- A tool to enable you to calibrate the screen brightness for optimal camera sensor response
 - Intermediate step with a GUI allows you to calibrate noise removal and maximum wavelength used in the phase unwrapping algorithm.
 (The phase unwrapping algorithm computes a map between pixels in the captured images and original screen, essentially tracking rays of light from the screen to the camera).
 - Outputs a graph of the 3D surface map.
 - Each step uses OpenCL GPU parallel processing, massively reducing compute time.